Place content here. This is a site-wide alert banner.

 Yale Environmental Health and Safety (EHS) is responsible for the oversight of regulatory compliance regarding the shipment of research/clinical materials.
 Shipments containing research/clinical materials must only be prepared and processed by research and clinical personnel who have completed the required training on the safe and proper handling of research/clinical materials administered by EHS.
 Administrative staff must not participate in any shipper (defined above) activities for research/clinical material shipments (e.g., create shipping labels, package materials, add markings to packages, etc.).

 All shipping of research/clinical materials (including shipments both intra-campus and external) must be processed through Yale’s approved shipping application.
-Research/clinical materials must not be transported via any other means (e.g., campus shuttle, personal vehicle).
+Research/clinical materials must not be transported via any other means (e.g., campus shuttle, personal vehicle), unless the shipper receives appropriate prior approval (see Special Situations & Exceptions, below).

 In instances when researchers need to ship research/clinical materials for which they are not certified to ship (e.g., chemical and radioactive materials), EHS will provide appropriate staff to assist with the shipment.